How To Host a Holiday Meal on a Budget

 - An outfit in your closet with tags on you can wear.”

 “White plates, cups, and napkins are typically less expensive than their fancier themed counterparts, but they do the same thing,” Novak said.
 “You can always dress up a place setting with a napkin ring on a white napkin.”

 When Your Guests Ask If They Can Bring Anything, Say Yes

 So often we receive offers for help that we just don’t take advantage of.

 “It’s so easy to say ‘Oh, just bring yourself’ when a friend asks what they can bring to your party, but you’re going to save a lot of money if you have suggestions ready,” said Lisa Thompson, savings expert at Coupons.com.
 “You could also throw a good old-fashioned potluck but give it a theme: charcuterie (everyone brings something to add to a board), baked potato bar (you provide the potatoes, they bring the toppings), a chili cook-off or ‘souptacular’ (soup contest).
 When you theme it up, it makes a potluck even more fun.”

-Buy Wine By the Case, and Be Limited in Your Booze Selections
+Buy Wine by the Case, and Limit Your Booze Selections

 “If you’re not careful, wine, beer, and cocktails can be the priciest part of entertaining,” Thompson said.
 “If you want to serve wine, buy a case–you’ll often save per bottle, and what you don’t pour at your party can be used as holiday gifts (or go to your wine rack, of course).

 “If you want to serve a cocktail, choose one signature drink or type of spirit so you don’t end up with six different types of booze sitting in six half-empty bottles,” Thompson continued.
 “You don’t have to set up a whole bar to try to please everyone–that’s an expensive, messy, and complicated way to go.
 The key to saving on beverages is to keep it simple so you end up using everything you purchase.”